 Corinne claims to be an Oregon native despite her Philadelphia birthplace and several years spent in California.
 She holds a B.A. in English from the University of Oregon, an AMI Primary Diploma from MNW’s 1999 course, and a M.Ed. in Montessori Education from Loyola University.
 Corinne has worked in Montessori Primary classrooms as well as some fantastic independent bookstores.
 She worked as Primary Course Assistant from 2002-2007 and happily resumed this work in 2012.
 In 2006, she received the Oregon Montessori Association’s Outstanding Dedication Award.
-Corinne feels extremely lucky to call Montessori her profession and loves sharing Montessori with her daughter, Stella.
+Corinne feels extremely lucky to call Montessori her profession and loves sharing Montessori with her 5 year-old daughter, Stella.
 Email Corinne

 Elementary (6-12) Staff

 Director of Elementary Training